 People around narcissistic crave for closure and fulfilling relationships, but their past events prove to be a considerable hindrance in their relationship life.
 Growing up with narcissistic parents means they yearn for perfect partners, but at the same time, they are fearful of intimacy.

 Taste for toxic people

-Such children may be fortunate enough to engage in a relationship with someone who respects and values you.
+The child of narcissistic parents may be fortunate enough to engage in a relationship with someone who respects and values you.

-They grieve their past by living in the danger zone, engaging in challenging activities or being open to threats.
-Meanwhile, they learn the art of negotiation, conflict resolution and the art of rescuing themselves.
+They grieve their past by living in the danger zone, engaging in challenging activities, or being open to threats.
+Meanwhile, they learn the art of negotiation, conflict resolution, and the art of rescuing themselves.

-Such children are most likely to be socially awkward because they express themselves in a way that others perceive them anything but narcissistic, unlike their parents.
+Being a child of a narcissistic mother or father means you are most likely to be socially awkward because they express themselves in a way that others perceive them anything but narcissistic, unlike their parents.

 That is why they trample in gatherings and feel a need to clarify their intentions and social interactions.
 They are simply afraid that they might be a narcissist themselves.